noargos/AuralNomenclature/README.md

 # AuralNomenclature
-Methods to facilitate the manipulation of midi files to represent real world objects and complex events as they occur over multiple timeframes.
+Multiple methods developed to facilitate the manipulation of midi files interacting to represent real world objects and complex events as they occur over time.